HasteGaming/classic/docs/charter.md

 ## Raid 20 Content

-### ZG - EPGP
+### ZG
-			§ EPGP
+- EPGP
-				□ Raid must a hosted & confirmed raid by an officer or higher.
+	- Raid must a hosted & confirmed raid by an officer or higher.
-				□ Each boss is worth 2EP
+	- Each boss is worth 2 EP.
-				□ Hakkar is worth 3 EP.
+	- Hakkar is worth 3 EP.

-			§ Bijou
+	- Bijou
-				□ Send to guild bank to be redistributed for ZG shoulder enchants.
+		- Send to guild bank to be redistributed for ZG shoulder enchants.
-				□ Requested in #guild-crafting-requests.
+		- Requested in #guild-crafting-requests.

-			§ Idol
+	- Idol
-				□ Only one Idol per player per ZG regardless of EPGP Ratio.
+		- Only one Idol per player per ZG regardless of EPGP Ratio.
-				□ Priority goes to highest EPGP Ratio.
+		- Priority goes to highest EPGP Ratio.
-					® Should be expressed early (raid start) and before boss pull if you plan to utilize EP/GP for priority.
+			- Should be expressed early (raid start) and before boss pull if you plan to utilize EP/GP for priority.
-				□ Character should be active 40 man roster raider.
+			- Character should be active 40 man roster raider.
 			§ Coins are free roll.

 # Frequently asked questions

-## Are world buffs required?
+### Are world buffs required?
 Rarely.

-## What does 'rarely' mean?
+### What does 'rarely' mean?
 It means bring your best self.
 Buffs welcome; however, not required.

-## When are world buffs required?
+### When are world buffs required?
 When we’re pushing as a guild to reach and break new barriers.

-## Should I flask?
+### Should I flask?
 It depends.
 Do you need it to do your job?

-## I'm a Tank, should I flask?
+### I'm a Tank, should I flask?
 - If you headlining the raid?
 Probably.
 - Off-tanking?
 Rare circumstances.